Thomas of Erfurt

 Thomas of Erfurt’s De modis significandi has enjoyed more attention than it might otherwise have received thanks to its early misidentification as a work of Duns Scotus.
 As a result, it was printed along with authentic works on logic in volume 1 of Luke Wadding’s seventeenth-century edition of the Opera Omnia of Duns Scotus (Lyons 1639), and again in the nineteenth-century reprint of Wadding by Juan-Luis Vivès (Paris 1891).
 Until recently, the Wadding-Vivès edition was the definitive source for the works of Scotus, so anyone consulting it would have associated De modis significandi with him.
 Complicating the story somewhat is the fact that Scotus was influenced by Modism early in his career, though this was probably due to his exposure to Modist authors such as Simon of Faversham and Andrew of Cornwall.
 It is unlikely that he was influenced by Thomas of Erfurt, because De modis significandi did not circulate widely until after Scotus’s death.

 One of the many later figures to have unwittingly admired Thomas was the American philosopher, Charles Sanders Peirce (1839–1914), who regarded Duns Scotus as a fellow traveler in metaphysics and whose own semiotic theory resembles the Modist program in certain respects.
-Peirce quotes verbatim the first six chapters of De modis significandis in an 1869 lecture comparing the views of (what he took to be) Duns Scotus and William of Ockham on names and signification.
-But the lecture is introductory in character, leaving it uncertain whether Peirce fully appreciated what was at stake in Modistic grammar, rather than viewing it, say, as some sort of linguistic addendum to Scotus's metaphysics.
+Peirce quotes verbatim the first six chapters of De modis significandis in an 1869 lecture comparing (what he took to be) the views of Duns Scotus and William of Ockham on names and signification.
+But the lecture is introductory in character, leaving it uncertain whether Peirce fully appreciated what was at stake in Modistic grammar, rather than viewing it, say, as some sort of linguistic addendum to Scotus’s metaphysics.

 Another figure so influenced was Martin Heidegger, whose Habilitationsschrift was published in 1916 under the title, Die Kategorien- und Bedeutungslehre des Duns Scotus.
-This book has not been much studied by Heidegger scholars, which is a pity because it is really about Heidegger's own project of advancing the Husserlian notion of a priori grammar.
+This book is only beginning to be studied by Heidegger scholars, which is a pity because it is really about Heidegger’s own project of advancing the Husserlian notion of a priori grammar.
 A work of historical scholarship it is not.
 In what now seems a classic understatement, the historian of medieval philosophy Martin Grabmann wrote of this book in 1926, “Martin Heidegger has demonstrated the continuity of the Grammatica speculativa hitherto attributed to Duns Scotus with the terminology and overall intellectual outlook of Husserl, so that the structure and distinctiveness of the medieval original is somewhat obscured”.
 In his defense, Heidegger never pretends to be doing history of philosophy in Die Kategorien- und Bedeutungslehre des Duns Scotus.
 On the contrary, he states at the beginning of Part II that he is mostly interested in exploring the implications of De modis significandi for the broader theory of meaning, and that he is following scholarly consensus in attributing it to Duns Scotus.

 In 1922, however, Grabmann conclusively demonstrated that it was Thomas of Erfurt who wrote De modis significandi, not Duns Scotus.
 So the claim that Heidegger wrote his Habilitationsschrift on Duns Scotus is only partly true.
 The first half, die Kategorienlehre, is correctly addressed to Scotus’s theory of the categories as developed in his authentic commentaries on Porphyry’s Isagoge, and Aristotle’s Categories and De sophisticis elenchis.
 But the second half, die Bedeutungslehre, is based almost entirely on Thomas of Erfurt.

-For more recent influence, we need look no further than Jacques Derrida, who mentions Thomas of Erfurt (this time dressed as himself) in connection with the old Peircean idea that logic is a branch of semiotics: “As in Husserl (but the analogy, although it is most thought-provoking, would stop there and one must apply it carefully), the lowest level, the foundation of the possibility of logic (or semiotics) corresponds to the project of the Grammatica speculativa of Thomas d'Erfurt, falsely attributed to Duns Scotus”.
-What impresses Derrida is not so much the reduction of logic to grammar as the deconstructive potential of Husserl's phenomenology of signs.
+For more recent influence, we need look no further than Jacques Derrida, who mentions Thomas of Erfurt (this time dressed as himself) in connection with the old Peircean idea that logic is a branch of semiotics: “As in Husserl (but the analogy, although it is most thought-provoking, would stop there and one must apply it carefully), the lowest level, the foundation of the possibility of logic (or semiotics) corresponds to the project of the Grammatica speculativa of Thomas d’Erfurt, falsely attributed to Duns Scotus” (1976: 48).
+What impresses Derrida is not so much the reduction of logic to grammar as the deconstructive potential of Husserl’s phenomenology of signs.
 The idea of deconstructing the science of language would have struck Thomas as absurd, of course, though he probably would have felt some affinity with the highly variegated notion of the sign in modern semiotics.

 - Bursill-Hall, G. L. (ed. and tr.), 1972, Thomas of Erfurt: Grammatica Speculativa, The Classics of Linguistics, 1, London: Longmans.
 [DMS]